Rock (geology)

-In geology, rock (or stone) is any naturally occurring solid mass or aggregate of minerals or mineraloid matter.
+In geology, a rock (or stone) is any naturally occurring solid mass or aggregate of minerals or mineraloid matter.
 It is categorized by the minerals included, its chemical composition, and the way in which it is formed.
 Rocks form the Earth's outer solid layer, the crust, and most of its interior, except for the liquid outer core and pockets of magma in the asthenosphere.
 The study of rocks involves multiple subdisciplines of geology, including petrology and mineralogy.
 It may be limited to rocks found on Earth, or it may include planetary geology that studies the rocks of other celestial objects.

 Rocks are usually grouped into three main groups: igneous rocks, sedimentary rocks and metamorphic rocks.
 Igneous rocks are formed when magma cools in the Earth's crust, or lava cools on the ground surface or the seabed.
 Sedimentary rocks are formed by diagenesis and lithification of sediments, which in turn are formed by the weathering, transport, and deposition of existing rocks.
 Metamorphic rocks are formed when existing rocks are subjected to such high pressures and temperatures that they are transformed without significant melting.

-Humanity has made use of rocks since the earliest humans.
+Humanity has made use of rocks since the time the earliest humans lived.
 This early period, called the Stone Age, saw the development of many stone tools.
 Stone was then used as a major component in the construction of buildings and early infrastructure.
 Mining developed to extract rocks from the Earth and obtain the minerals within them, including metals.
-Modern technology has allowed the development of new man-made rocks and rock-like substances, such as concrete.
+Modern technology has allowed the development of new human-made rocks and rock-like substances, such as concrete.

 Study

 Geology is the study of Earth and its components, including the study of rock formations.
 Petrology is the study of the character and origin of rocks.
 Mineralogy is the study of the mineral components that create rocks.
 The study of rocks and their components has contributed to the geological understanding of Earth's history, the archaeological understanding of human history, and the development of engineering and technology in human society.

 While the history of geology includes many theories of rocks and their origins that have persisted throughout human history, the study of rocks was developed as a formal science during the 19th century.
-Plutonism was developed as a theory during this time, and the discovery of radioactive decay in 1896 allowed for the radiocarbon dating of rocks.
-Understanding of plate tectonics developed in the 20th century.
+Plutonism was developed as a theory during this time, and the discovery of radioactive decay in 1896 allowed for the radiometric dating of rocks.
+Understanding of plate tectonics developed in the second half of the 20th century.